Your browser is not supported.

 - What emerging alternative navigation technologies (vision‑aided, magnetic anomaly, and LEO satellites) mean for future military and civilian operations, and how they sustain accuracy when GNSS is degraded or unavailable.

-Resilient navigation is essential to the United States Army’s mission success in contested environments where adversaries may actively jam, spoof, or deny access to global navigation satellite system (GNSS) signals.
+Resilient navigation is essential to the United States Army’s mission success in contested environments where enemy forces may actively jam, spoof or deny access to global navigation satellite system (GNSS) signals.

 No Single Sensor Can Ensure Resilience

-Since the early 2020s, Honeywell Aerospace has led the practical adoption of M Code, the Department of Defense’s next generation secure GPS signal.
-M Code provides enhanced anti jamming protection and improved resistance to spoofing for authorized military users.
+Since the early 2020s, Honeywell Aerospace has been a leader in the practical adoption of M-Code, the Defense Department’s next-generation secure global positioning system.
+M-Code delivers greater anti-jamming protection and improved resistance to spoofing for the Army and other authorized users.

-The Honeywell Aerospace Embedded GPS/INS (EGI)—also known as EAGLE M—is a game changing development demonstrated during the 2025 APEX event.
-Across multiple flight runs, EAGLE M reliably tracked GPS satellites even as test aircraft flew through highly jammed and spoofed airspace.
+The Honeywell Aerospace EGI (EGI) —an embedded GPS/inertial navigation system (INS) is a game-changing development that was demonstrated at the 2025 APEX.
+During several flight runs, the Honeywell EGI reliably tracked GPS satellites, even while the test aircraft flew through highly jammed and spoofed airspace.

-These flights validated that the Honeywell Aerospace EGI, combined with a Trimble designed M Code receiver, enables warfighters to operate successfully in the most challenging GPS denied environments.
+The flights validated that the Honeywell Aerospace EGI, along with a Trimble-designed M-Code receiver, provides proven capability, enabling warfighters to operate successfully in the most challenging GPS denied environments.

-Honeywell Aerospace systems engineer Leah Powell flew onboard during the test flights.
-“It was exciting to be part of testing capabilities our nation will depend on,” she said.
-“I’m extremely proud of the work we’re doing to make a difference.”
+Honeywell Aerospace Systems Engineer Leah Powell flew along on the test flights.
+“It was exciting to be onboard as we helped the Army test these capabilities that our nation will depend upon,” she said.
+“I’m extremely proud of the work we’re doing to make a difference in our world.”

 Army Sees Honeywell Alternative Navigation in Action

-Alternative navigation technologies complement EGI’s inherent robustness and enable military operations under severe jamming and spoofing conditions.
-While inertial navigation systems excel at determining position, velocity, and attitude, they require independent aiding sources to maintain accuracy over time.
+Alternative navigation technologies complement EGI's inherent robustness and enable military operations even under severe jamming and spoofing conditions.
+Inertial navigation systems do an exceptional job of determining the position, velocity and attitude of an aircraft, but the INS requires a second, independent data source to maintain accuracy and precision over an extended period.

-Honeywell Aerospace recently launched the Honeywell Alternative Navigation Architecture (HANA), a software offering that provides military and civilian operators with advanced multi modal navigation capabilities.
+Honeywell Aerospace recently launched HANA – the Honeywell Alternative Navigation Architecture software offering – to provide military and civilian operators with superior multi-modal navigation capabilities.

-At the APEX event, Honeywell demonstrated three HANA navigation technologies: vision aided navigation, magnetic anomaly aided navigation, and low Earth orbit (LEO) satellite navigation.
-Each provided highly accurate data to onboard navigation systems, enabling resilient navigation throughout the test regime.
+Honeywell exposed Army officials to three of the most prominent HANA navigation technologies at the APEX event: vision-aided navigation, magnetic anomaly navigation and low Earth orbit (LEO) satellite navigation.
+Each of the HANA technologies provided highly accurate data to onboard navigation systems, enabling resilient navigation throughout the test regime.

-Low Earth orbit (LEO) satellite navigation uses stronger, low altitude satellite signals that are more difficult to jam than traditional GNSS signals, sustaining navigation performance when conventional systems are degraded.
+- Low Earth orbit (LEO) satellite navigation receives signals from low-altitude satellite constellations that are typically stronger and more difficult to jam than traditional GNSS signals.
+These LEO-based signals can serve as an additional ranging and timing source, helping sustain navigation performance when conventional satellites are degraded or unavailable.

-“Resilient navigation is an unshakable requirement for both military and civilian operations,” Picchetti concluded.
-“The technologies demonstrated at Army APEX show how far we’ve come—and how we’re helping shape the future of flight.”
+“Resilient navigation is an unshakeable requirement for both military and civilian operations going forward,” Picchetti concluded.
+“The suite of navigation products successfully tested at the Army 2025 APEX event demonstrates how far we have come in developing the navigation capabilities that will help shape the future of flight.”

-For more information, contact your Honeywell representative or visit us online.
+For more information, contact your Honeywell Aerospace representative or visit us online.

 Let's Connect!